JasperFx/marten/docs/events/projections/multi-stream-projections.md

 issue a warning in logs during startup in case of such a mismatch.
 :::

 Multi stream projections are designed to handle multi-stream projections where a view is aggregated over events between streams.
-The `MultiStreamAggregation<TDoc, TId>` base class is a subclass of the simpler [Single Stream Projection](/events/projections/aggregate-projections) and supports all the same method conventions and inline event handling, but allows the user to specify how events apply to aggregated views in ways besides the simple aggregation by stream model.
+The `MultiStreamProjection<TDoc, TId>` base class is a subclass of the simpler [Single Stream Projection](/events/projections/aggregate-projections) and supports all the same method conventions and inline event handling, but allows the user to specify how events apply to aggregated views in ways besides the simple aggregation by stream model.